Automatic Cellar Valuation

 - Wine Market Journal (WMJ) quarterly average: CellarTracker includes a large database of average auction prices based on auction results compiled from all major auction houses by the WMJ.
 Click here to read more specifics on this auction pricing data.

 This is only available to CellarTracker premium subscribers.
-This also requires the user to do a 1-click signup and share their email with the WMJ.
+This also requires a 1-click signup and sharing your email address with the WMJ.

 - Community valuations: Community average valuation (or purchase price if valuation is not specified) is calculated if two or more users have entered prices or values.